 The key health and safety activities held by the Group includes fire drills, evacuation exercises and training in proper use of equipment and proper work instructions to prevent workplace hazards from happening.

-We are proud to report that there have been no work place incidents for 2020.
+We are proud to report that there have been no work place incidents for 2021 and we endeavor to maintain this track record for the next financial year and beyond.